iPad mini 2 with Retina display review - now just £219

 The only minor difference is that this model is 0.3mm thicker than its predecessor.
 It's a difference you'd never notice, though, and given the faster processor and better screen on show here, it's impressive that the tablet is still so thin.
 When it comes to design and build quality, it's fair to say that no other tablet from any manufacturer comes close.

-The real beauty of the iPad Mini's design is that it fits so comfortably in one hand.
-Although the iPad Air slimmed down a lot from the previous full-size iPad, it's still really a two-handed device.
+The real beauty of the iPad mini's design is that it fits so comfortably in one hand.
+Although the iPad Air slimmed down a lot from the previous full-sized iPad, it's still really a two-handed device.
 If you primarily use the iPad on commutes or other places where two-handed operation isn't so comfortable, this is definitely the model for you.

 With the launch of iOS 8.2, Apple opened up Touch ID to all app developers.
 So, rather than typing your password into an app, such as Amazon's shop, you can use your fingerprint to unlock it.
-This is not only more convenient, but it also means that you can pick really secure passwords, save in the knowledge that you'll only have to enter it the once.
-While not having a fingerprint reader isn't the biggest loss, and wouldn't dissuade us from buying this tablet, it is a bit of shame that it took Apple another generation of iPad to include Touch ID.
+This is not only more convenient, but it also means that you can pick really secure passwords, safe in the knowledge you'll only have to enter them once.
+While not having a fingerprint reader isn't the biggest loss, and wouldn't dissuade us from buying this tablet, it's a bit of shame that it took Apple another generation of iPad to include Touch ID.